Frequently asked questions

 We recognise that the environmental, social and governance (ESG) practices of the companies we invest in can potentially impact the value of those investments over the long-term.
 As a result, we aim to systematically incorporate our understanding of these issues into our assessment of financial return so that potential risks and opportunities are managed.
 In 2012, we became a signatory to the UN-supported Principles for Responsible Investment (UN PRI) as an asset owner, and continued our involvement in the implementation of the Code for Responsible Investing in South Africa (CRISA) through our participation in the CRISA committee.

-In 2012, RIC membership was expanded, reflecting our commitment to Old Mutual integrating Responsible Investment and leveraging best practice across the Group.
-This led to the development of a Responsible Investment Standard, published in 2013, which supports our Group Responsible Business Policy and is applicable to direct and indirect investment practices across the Group.
+In 2012, a Responsible Investment Standard was developed, which supports our Responsible Business Policy and is applicable to direct and indirect investment practices across our businesses.

 Is Old Mutual tracking and reducing its carbon footprint?

-We are committed to monitoring and managing our carbon footprint and have a group-wide target to reduce our carbon emissions by 20% by 2020* (from a 2010 baseline).
-We have processes in place to track buildings' energy use and emissions and make sophisticated videoconferencing facilities available to our employees to reduce business travel.
-We communicate and work across the Group to raise awareness with employees and to gain their support for the many initiatives that are underway.
+We are committed to monitoring and managing our carbon footprint and have a target to reduce our carbon emissions by 20% by 2020* (from a 2010 baseline).
 We have been a signatory to the Carbon Disclosure Project (CDP) since 2006.
-In 2014, we completed our eighth public submission to the Carbon Disclosure Project (CDP), maintaining our place in the CDP Disclosure leadership index for both the FTSE350 and JSE100 categories.

 * emissions/per employee from a 2010 baseline.
 The target for Old Mutual's property portfolios will be measured in emissions/m2